top of page

 So Here We Are

 Stop by and experience Taza Bistro.
 We are a neighborhood hangout that offers great food, a friendly atmosphere, and a full bar.
+And don't forget that we cater, after all, that's how we got started.

 bottom of page